BishopFox/eyeballer/README.md

 To eyeball some screenshots, just run the "predict" mode:

 ```
-eyeballer.py --weights YOUR_WEIGHTS.h5 predict YOUR_FILE.png
+eyeballer.py --model YOUR_MODEL.h5 predict YOUR_FILE.png
 ```

 Or for a whole directory of files:

 ```
-eyeballer.py --weights YOUR_WEIGHTS.h5 predict PATH_TO/YOUR_FILES/
+eyeballer.py --model YOUR_MODEL.h5 predict PATH_TO/YOUR_FILES/
 ```

 Eyeballer will spit the results back to you in human readable format (a `results.html` file so you can browse it easily) and machine readable format (a `results.csv` file).